There are many ancient mosaics in Israel. And today, we will go over national parks, churches, and other places where you can see mosaics.

 This list would not be complete without mentioning the Earliest Christian Mosaic in Israel.
 It was discovered near Tel Megiddo National Park.
 But the problem is that the mosaic was found inside Megiddo prison.

 It is believed to be the earliest Christian mosaic in Israel.
-This mosaic is a part of a Roman camp, and it is from the 3rd century.
+This mosaic is part of a Roman camp, and it is from the 3rd century.
 Meaning it was constructed before Romans adopted Christianity (Emperor Constantine issued the Edict of Milan in 313 AD, which accepted Christianity, and ten years later, it had become the official religion).

 For additional details, see Tel Megiddo National Park.